lithnet/access-manager-docs/docs/about_ams/Operating-system-support.md

+# Server Operating System Support
+The Lithnet Access Manager Service requires Windows Server 2012 R2 or higher.

+### Dependencies
+The server requires .NET Core 3.1 to be installed.

 # Agent Operating System Support
 The Lithnet Access Manager agent is supported on Windows, macOS, and Linux.
 Each operating system family has slightly different requirements.

 ## Windows requirements